Carol Perkins: Biography

-Early life, Ford Model
+Early life and modeling career

 Perkins was born and raised in Sarasota, Florida, where her father was a high school principal and her mother was a painter.
-She spent weeks on end at the winter home of the Ringling Bros. and Barnum & Bailey Circus, tumbling and playing with the children of Emmett Kelly and flying Wallendas.
+She spent weeks on end at the winter home of the Ringling Bros. and Barnum & Bailey Circus, tumbling and playing with the children of Emmett Kelly and Flying Wallendas.
 Perkins moved to New York City when she was sixteen, having graduated from high school a year early.

 A statuesque brunette with blue eyes, Perkins was signed immediately by Eileen Ford of the Ford Modeling Agency.
-She appeared on the cover of the Victoria's Secret catalog, as well as in the pages of Vogue, Harper's Bazaar and dozens of fashion magazines.
+She appeared on the cover of the Victoria's Secret catalog, as well as in the pages of Vogue, Harper's Bazaar, and dozens of fashion magazines.
 Perkins lived in Paris and London for several years, traveling the world on modeling assignments.

-In 1990, she met performer Penn Jillette while he was preparing a “Penn & Teller” event for NBC-TV, and appeared in the special “Don’t Try This at Home.”
-She then was recruited to star in a fire eating segment of their first Broadway production, “The Refrigerator Tour.”
-The New York Times hailed it as an “incendiary performance," although it wasn't without risk for someone whose career was based on her good looks.
+In 1990, she met performer Penn Jillette while he was preparing a Penn & Teller event for NBC-TV, and appeared in the special Don't Try This at Home.
+She then was recruited to star in a fire eating segment of their first Broadway production, "The Refrigerator Tour".
+The New York Times hailed it as an "incendiary performance," although it wasn't without risk for someone whose career was based on her good looks.

 It wasn't the fire-eating that ended her modeling career, however, but a near-fatal bout with brain cancer and Cushing's Disease.
 In the mid 1990s, Perkins gained 70 pounds, developed a hump on her back and a round face.
 She went to scores of doctors over the course of nearly two years, to no avail.